Welcome to the Aston University Finance Centre

 Please click here if you wish to contact Registry.

 Withdrawal and Suspension of Studies If you wish to withdraw or suspend your studies it is important that you speak with your tutor.
 Please follow this link to the University Tuition Fee Policy 2016/17, it is important to read this document carefully when considering to withdraw or suspend your studies.
 Once your account with the University has been credited you may then request a refund from the Finance Centre by completing the online Refund Request Form in MAP.
 How do I check my account balance?
 You can check if the credit has been processed and view your account balance by going to the Online Payment screen, login using your University details.

-The refund process normally takes 2 weeks from the date you submit your request.
-If you have not received your payment after the initial 2 weeks you contact the Cashier's in the Finance Centre (see contact details below); however please check that you or your school of study have submitted the details to the correct department.
-Email: email@example.com Tel: 0121 204 4346
+The refund process can take up-to 2 weeks from the date you submit your request.
+If you have not received your payment after the initial 2 weeks you can contact the Cash Office (see contact details below); however please check that you or your school of study have submitted the details to the correct department.
+Email: firstname.lastname@example.org

 Alternatively, visit the Cashiers Office which is located in the Finance Centre: